 Over the past decade, deep learning has seen unprecedented growth and has become the main building block of AI systems.
 This has naturally emerged from the availability of large amounts of annotated data and benchmark datasets, such as ImageNet \cite{krizhevsky2017imagenet}.
 However, it has been well established that collecting and curating large annotated datasets is a laborious, time-consuming, and non-practical process in most cases.
 Still, most deep learning research has been primarily based on supervised methods, despite many real-life applications involving large amounts of unlabelled datasets.

 In the past couple of years, self-supervised learning (SSL) approaches have emerged as a way to make use of unlabelled data to pre-train large backbone CNN and Transformer models, and then use fewer labelled data to fine-tune the models for specific downstream tasks.
 Nowadays, SSL approaches perform competitively compared to their supervised counterparts across several downstream tasks \cite{gidaris2021obow,schiappa2022self}.
-This has been boosted by a very comprehensive body of research \cite{bardes2021vicreg,doersch2015unsupervised,durrant2022hyperspherically,grill2020bootstrap,tian2020contrastive,tian2020makes,zbontar2021barlow} that has proposed ways to pre-train deep learning models, such as ResNet \cite{he2016deep} and Vision Transformers \cite{dosovitskiy2020image}, employing different types of SSL methods, primarily contrastive \cite{misra2020self,chen2020simple}, clustering \cite{caron2020unsupervised, yan2020clusterfit}, distillation \cite{gidaris2021obow, chen2021exploring}, information maximisation \cite{ermolov2021whitening, zbontar2021barlow}, and masking \cite{he2022masked,assran2023self}.
+This has been boosted by different architectures and a very comprehensive body of research \cite{bardes2021vicreg,doersch2015unsupervised,durrant2022hyperspherically,grill2020bootstrap,tian2020contrastive,tian2020makes,zbontar2021barlow,de2024object} that has proposed ways to pre-train deep learning models, such as ResNet \cite{he2016deep}, Capsule Neural Networks \cite{everett2024masked}, and Vision Transformers \cite{dosovitskiy2020image}, employing different types of SSL methods, primarily contrastive \cite{misra2020self,chen2020simple}, clustering \cite{caron2020unsupervised, yan2020clusterfit}, distillation \cite{gidaris2021obow, chen2021exploring}, information maximisation \cite{ermolov2021whitening, zbontar2021barlow}, and masking \cite{he2022masked,assran2023self}.

 Recently, Image-based Joint-Embedding Predictive Architecture (I-JEPA) was proposed \cite{assran2023self}, a non-generative approach for self-supervised learning that learns to predict the embeddings of a signal \textit{y} from a compatible signal \textit{x}.
 The main block that enables this is a predictor network that is conditioned upon an additional variable \textit{z} to accommodate prediction.